stashapp/stash-box/frontend/README.md

 ```shell
 cp apollo.config.js.shadow apollo.config.js
 ```
-Change the server url in your new apollo.config.js file if the stash-box instance runs on another server.

 If any queries/mutations or the schema on the server is updated, the types can be updated with:
 ```shell
 yarn generate
 ```
-**Note:** In order to generate, the server that its url was set in `apollo.config.js` must be running.

 ## Running